-Version Date Description

-2.0 Sept.
+Version Date Description 3.0 January, 2023 Updated Sec 1.1 TFL 44 boundary change background to match the updated Table 4 in the Management Plan document.
+Updated the positive/negative signs in all comparison tables to show the correct proportionality against the Base Case.
+Updated Table 29 in Section 4 to include 95% Culmination MAI minimum harvest age by harvest system.
+Updated Sec.
+4.22 to include direct comparison on alternative MHA DBH threshold and 95% Culmination MAI as Minimum Harvest Age scenarios.
+Updated Sec.
+4.24 to explain why the long-term harvest level is lower using VRI as inventory source.
+Added Sec 4.22.1 to show comparison using Base Case MHA DBH threshold against the alternative MHA DBH threshold; and Sec 4.22.2 to show comparison using Base Case MHA DBH threshold against the alternative MHA DBH threshold using even-flow harvest pattern.
+Separated the content for applying 95% Culmination MAI minimum harvest age on adjusted LiDAR inventory from the original Sec 4.22 to create a new Sec.
+4.23.
+Added Sec.
+4.25 to include natural disturbance in the NCLB as a sensitivity 2.0 Sept.
 12, 2022 Updated the AAC recommendation.
 Updated Economic Partition definition and values to be consistent with the 2020 Economic Analysis (Western Forest Products Inc., 2020).
 Updated Section 2.2 to include a comparison of inventory growing stock and area for MP# 5 Area, MP #5 fit to MP #6 Area and MP# 6 area.
 Updated Section 2.3 to include a description for initial growing stock check between the model output and inventory growing stock.
 Updated figure formatting and color schemes.
-Updated Section 4.23 to include more details on non-declining even- flow Removed Section 4.21 in the initial version.
-Removed Section 2.7 and Section 4.23.1 in the initial version regarding carbon.
+Updated Section 4.23 to include more details on non-declining even- flow Removed Section 2.7 and Section 4.23.1 in the initial version regarding carbon.
 1.0 May 9, 2022 Initial version